hjelev/rpi-mqtt-monitor/README.md

   - entity: sensor.rpi4_memory
   - entity: sensor.rpi4_uptime
   - entity: sensor.rpi4_wifi_signal
+  - entity: sensor.rpi4_wifi_signal_dbm
 ```
 # To Do
 - maybe add network traffic monitoring via some third party software (for now I can't find a way to do it without additional software)

+# Feature request:
+If you want to suggest a new feature or improvement don't hesitate to open an issue or pull request.